dkaul09/WorldCupSimulator/README.md

 **What is in the Excel Sheet and how has the data been calculated?**

 Inside the Excel sheet, we have a summary of each of the 32 teams performances in the World Cup since 1934 with information such as how many goals they have scored and conceded.
 Let us look at an example.
+All the information I added to this sheet was taken from: https://en.wikipedia.org/wiki/FIFA_World_Cup_records_and_statistics

 ![image](https://github.com/dkaul09/WorldCupSimulator/assets/111927365/23a4d63f-dd48-455a-9fe8-b7e48669eb33)